Nivolumab (Opdivo®) is used to treat:

 Effects on the heart

-This treatment can affect the way the heart works.
-This is not common, but can be serious.
+This treatment can affect how the heart works.
+This is not common, but it can be serious.
 You may have tests to see how well your heart is working.
-These may be done before, during, and sometimes after treatment.
+These may be done before, during and after treatment.

 - pain or tightness in your chest

 Other conditions can cause these symptoms, but it is important to get them checked by a doctor.
 If you cannot contact your doctor, call the NHS urgent advice number on 111.